slavaim/MacOSX-Kernel-Filter/README.md

 ##Design

-This kernel extension (kext) uses a number of fairly independent subsystems.
+This kernel extension (kext) consists of a number of fairly independent subsystems.
 Some of these subsystems are also discussed in the following documents

 https://github.com/slavaim/MacOSX-FileSystem-Filter/blob/master/README.md
 https://github.com/slavaim/MacOSX-IOKit-Hooker/blob/master/README.md